Shucach/Quick-Start-Gulp/README.md

 # Quick-Start-Gulp
-<p>Quick start when creating a new project.
+<p>Quick start new project with qulp.
 Special for Frontend Developer</p>

 <h2>Install</h2>
 <p>To install it will be enough to download files to the repository and run several commands.</p>